ilya-filatov-94/Voice-assistent/README.md

 ### Requirements

-* Recommended operation system: **Windows** (cross-platform application, but some commands are implemented only for windows)
+* Recommended operation system: **Windows** (cross-platform application, but some commands are implemented only for Windows)
 * Browser for opening internet-resources: **Google Chrome**

 ### Assistant Skills